Rresource allocation guide in project management

 • Do not assign critical or expensive resources to non-billable activities.
 This will be a waste of their skill set.
 Instead, junior resources or trainees can pick up non-billable tasks.

-8. The Glossary
+Glossary

-9. The SAVIOM Solution
+The SAVIOM solution

 SAVIOM is the market leader in offering the most powerful and configurable solutions for managing enterprise resources efficiently and effectively.
-Having more than 20 years of experience, this Australian based MNC has a global presence in over 50 countries and has helped more than 100 customers address their business needs.
+Having more than 20 years of experience, this Australian-based MNC has a global presence in over 50 countries and has helped more than 100 customers address their business needs.
 SAVIOM also provides smart solutions for project portfolio management, professional service automation, and workforce planning software.

 Please contact us to discuss your business challenges and significantly reduce project resource costs!